redis/redis-doc/docs/reference/protocol-spec.md

     (the connection remains in RESP2 mode)

 A successful reply to the `HELLO` command is a map reply.
-The information in the reply is in partly server-dependent, but certain fields are mandatory for all the RESP3 implementations:
+The information in the reply is partly server-dependent, but certain fields are mandatory for all the RESP3 implementations:
 * **server**: "redis" (or other software name).
 * **version**: the server's version.
 * **proto**: the highest supported version of the RESP protocol.